OpenEvalProject/evals/manuscripts/elife-77430/v2/manuscript.md

 The final change compared to our previous work entails the use of deconvolved data.
 We observed that the algorithm was often unable to differentiate short states from transitions between longer states due to the slow nature of the hemodynamic response.
 This issue can be resolved by first deconvolving the data.
 Simulations and empirical results demonstrate that these changes resulted in stark increases in the reliability of our results (see ‘Supplementary methods’ in Appendix 1).
 The data were deconvolved using Wiener deconvolution as implemented in the rsHRF toolbox (version 1.5.8), based the canonical hemodynamic response function (HRF; Wu et al., 2021).
 Importantly, we did not use the iterative Wiener filter algorithm as we noticed that this blurred the boundaries between neural states.
 We also investigated the effects of estimating the HRF shape based on the movie fMRI data instead of using the canonical HRF and found that this did not have a marked impact on the results (see ‘Supplementary methods’ in Appendix 1).

-## Whole-brain search for neural state boundaries
+### Whole-brain search for neural state boundaries

 We applied GSBS in a searchlight to the hyperaligned movie data.
 Spherical searchlights were scanned within the Harvard-Oxford cortical mask with a step size of two voxels and a radius of three voxels (Desikan et al., 2006).
 This resulted in searchlights with an average size of 97 voxels (max: 123; IQR: 82–115); this variation in searchlight size was due to the exclusion of out-of-brain voxels.
 Only searchlights with more than 15 voxels were included in the analysis.

 Previous analyses have shown that neural state boundaries cannot be identified reliably in single-subject data.
 Instead data should be averaged across a group of at least ~17 participants to eliminate sources of noise from the data (Geerligs et al., 2021).
 As the group size increases, the reliability of the results also increases.
 Therefore, all the results reported here are with the maximal possible group size.
 To illustrate the reliability of the cortical hierarchy of state durations and the communities of timepoints, we randomly divided the data into two independent samples of ~135 participants each before identifying the optimal number of states.
 In all other analyses, the figures in the ‘Results’ section are derived from data with all participants averaged in one big group.
 Statistical testing to determine statistical significance of these results is done with data in which participants were grouped in 15 smaller independent subgroups of 17/18 randomly selected participants per group.

-## Defining event boundaries
+### Defining event boundaries

 Event boundaries in the Cam-CAN movie dataset were identified by Ben-Yakov and Henson, 2018 based on data from 16 observers.
 These participants watched the movie outside the scanner and indicated with a keypress when they felt ‘one event (meaningful unit) ended and another began.’
 Participants were not able to rewind the movie.
 Ben-Yakov and Henson, 2018 referred to the number of observers that identified a boundary at the same time as the boundary salience.
 In line with their approach, we only included boundaries identified by at least five observers.
 This resulted in a total of 19 boundaries separated by 6.5–93.7 s, with a salience varying from 5 to 16 observers (mean = 10).

-## Comparison of neural state boundaries to event boundaries
+### Comparison of neural state boundaries to event boundaries

 To compare the neural state boundaries across regions to the event boundaries, we computed two overlap metrics; the absolute and relative boundary overlap.
 Both overlap measures were scaled with respect to the expected number of overlapping boundaries.
 To compute these values, we define E as the event boundary time series and Si as the neural state boundary time series for searchlight i.
 These time series contain zeros at each timepoint t when there is no change in state/event and ones at each timepoint when there is a transition to a different state/event.

-The overlap between event boundaries and state boundaries in searchlight i is defined asOi=∑t=1nEt⋅Si,t
+The overlap between event boundaries and state boundaries in searchlight i is defined as

+$$
+O_{i}=\sumt=1nE_{t}⋅S_{i,t}
+$$

 where n is the number of TRs.

-If we assume that there is no association between the occurrence of event boundaries and state boundaries, the expected number of overlapping boundaries is defined as in Zacks et al., 2001a as:OEi=1n⋅∑t=1nEt⋅∑t=1nSi,t
+If we assume that there is no association between the occurrence of event boundaries and state boundaries, the expected number of overlapping boundaries is defined as in Zacks et al., 2001a as:

+$$
+OE_{i}=\frac{1}{n}⋅\sumt=1nE_{t}⋅\sumt=1nS_{i,t}
+$$

 Because the number of overlapping boundaries will increase as the number of state boundaries increases, the absolute overlap (OA) was scaled such that it was zero when it was equal to the expected overlap and one when all neural state boundaries overlapped with an event boundary.
-The absolute overlap therefore quantifies the proportion of the neural state boundaries that overlap with an event boundary:OAi=Oi−OEi∑t=1nSi,t−OEi.
+The absolute overlap therefore quantifies the proportion of the neural state boundaries that overlap with an event boundary:

+$$
+OA_{i}=\frac{O_{i}−OE_{i}}{\sumt=1nS_{i,t}−OE_{i}}.
+$$

 Instead, the relative overlap (OR) was scaled such that is was one when all event boundaries overlapped with a neural state (or when all neural state boundaries overlapped with an event boundary if there were fewer state boundaries than event boundaries).
 In this way, this metric quantifies the overlap without penalizing regions that have more or fewer state boundaries than event boundaries.
-The relative overlap is defined asORi=Oi−OEimin{∑t=1nEt,∑t=1nSi,t}−OEi.
+The relative overlap is defined as

+$$
+OR_{i}=\frac{O_{i}−OE_{i}}{min{\sumt=1nE_{t},\sumt=1nS_{i,t}}−OE_{i}}.
+$$

 For each searchlight, we tested whether the boundary overlap was significantly different from zero across the 15 independent samples.

 In addition to investigating the overlap between the event boundaries and the state boundaries, we also investigated the effect of boundary strength.
 We define boundary strength as the Pearson correlation distance between the neural activity patterns of consecutive neural states.
 We investigated whether taking the strength of state boundaries into account improved the absolute overlap compared to using the binary definition of state boundaries.
 To do this, we change the neural state boundary time series for searchlight Si such that, instead of ones, it contains the observed state boundary strength when there is a transition to a different state.
-After redefining Si in this way, we recomputed the absolute overlap and investigated which brain regions showed a significant increase in overlap when we compare the strength-based absolute overlap (OA-STi) to the binary absolute overlap (OAi), across the 15 independent samples.
+After redefining Si in this way, we recomputed the absolute overlap and investigated which brain regions showed a significant increase in overlap when we compare the strength-based absolute overlap ($OA-ST_{i}$) to the binary absolute overlap ($OA_{i}$), across the 15 independent samples.

-## Quantification of boundary overlap between searchlights
+### Quantification of boundary overlap between searchlights

 In order to quantify whether the overlap between neural state boundaries between different brain regions was larger than expected based on the number of state boundaries, we computed the relative boundary overlap as described above.
 We used the relative, instead of the absolute overlap, to make sure that the overlap between regions was not biased by regional differences in the number of states.
 The relative boundary overlap allows us to quantify the degree to which state boundaries are nested.
-The overlap between the neural state time series of searchlights i and j is defined asOi,j=∑t=1nSi,t⋅Sj,t.
+The overlap between the neural state time series of searchlights i and j is defined as

+$$
+O_{i,j}=\sumt=1nS_{i,t}⋅S_{j,t}.
+$$

 Here, we used the binary definition of Si and Sj, containing ones when there was a transition between states and zeros when there was no transition.

-The expected overlap between neural state boundaries was quantified asOEi,j=1n⋅∑t=1nSi,t⋅∑t=1nSj,t.
+The expected overlap between neural state boundaries was quantified as

+$$
+OE_{i,j}=\frac{1}{n}⋅\sumt=1nS_{i,t}⋅\sumt=1nS_{j,t}.
+$$

-The relative boundary overlap metric (OR) was scaled such that it was zero when it was equal to the expected overlap and one when it was equal to the maximal possible overlap:ORi,j=Oi,j−OEi,jmin{∑t=1nSi,t,∑t=1nSj,t}−OEi,j.
+The relative boundary overlap metric (OR) was scaled such that it was zero when it was equal to the expected overlap and one when it was equal to the maximal possible overlap:

+$$
+OR_{i,j}=\frac{O_{i,j}−OE_{i,j}}{min{\sumt=1nS_{i,t},\sumt=1nS_{j,t}}−OE_{i,j}}.
+$$

 For each pair of searchlights, we tested whether the boundary overlap was significantly different from zero across the 15 independent samples.

-## Identification of functional networks
+### Identification of functional networks

 In order to identify networks of regions that contained the same neural state boundaries, we computed the boundary overlap between each pair of searchlights as described above.
 We used the data in which all 265 participants were averaged.
 Based on the boundary overlap between all searchlight pairs, functional networks were detected using a consensus partitioning algorithm (Lancichinetti and Fortunato, 2012), as implemented in the Brain Connectivity Toolbox (Rubinov and Sporns, 2010).
 The aim of the partitioning was to identify networks (groups) of searchlights with high boundary overlap between searchlights within each network and low(er) overlap between searchlights in different networks.
 Specifically, an initial partition into functional networks was created using the Louvain modularity algorithm (Blondel et al., 2008), which was refined using a modularity fine-tuning algorithm (Sun et al., 2009) to optimize the modularity.
 The fit of the partitioning was quantified using an asymmetric measure of modularity that assigns a lower importance to negative weights than positive weights (Rubinov and Sporns, 2011).